timmson/technical-excellence/thinking-about-testing.ru.md

 > The requirement is that an independence of ***spirit*** be achieved, not necessarily that a separate individual of group do the testing.

-This point is reiterated in [*Agile Testing*](http://www.amazon.com/Agile-Testing-Practical-Guide-Testers/dp/0321534468) in which the authors also point out the suboptimization created by separating testing:
+This point is reiterated in [*Agile Testing*](http://www.amazon.com/Agile-Testing-Practical-Guide-Testers/dp/0321534468) in which the authors also point out the локальной субоптимизацией created by separating testing:

 > Teams often confuse “independent” with “separate.”
 If the reporting structure, budgets, and processes are kept in discrete functional areas, a division between programmers and testers is inevitable.
 Time is wasted on duplicate meetings, programmers and testers don’t share a common goal, and information sharing is nonexistent.